BPC-157 5 mg

 Dimensions 2 × 1 × 1 in

 All Sports Technology Labs peptides are third-party tested by MZ Biolabs, an independent laboratory based in Arizona.
-While not bottled in the USA, every batch is tested here to verify accuracy and purity.
-Our Certificates of Analysis confirm that products meet the listed specifications.
+Each batch is analyzed for identity, purity, and concentration.
+A Certificate of Analysis (COA) is provided to verify that the product meets listed specifications.

 • Date: 07/03/25